-Policy 03:15:00 Federal Verification Policy explains Platt College's process mandated by the Federal government in which schools are required to and have the authority to collect documentation to verify data provided on a student's Free Application for Federal Student Aid (FAFSA).
+Policy 03:15:00 Federal Verification and Conflicting Data Policy explains Platt College's process mandated by the Federal government in which schools are required to and have the authority to collect documentation to verify data provided on a student's Free Application for Federal Student Aid (FAFSA).

 What is Verification?